imm0nv1nhtv/my-site/README.md

 --- Originally hosted using GitHub Pages ---

---- Discord domain verification also works! ---
+--- Discord domain verification works in Render but not GitHub Pages ---